matthewhively/MageButtons/README.md

 - Not sure if the Polymorph button is worth it, was thinking it would be nice to easily switch from Sheep to Turtle to Pig
 - Could add AI for easy access to lower ranks for lower level players
 - Lock/unlock from options panel is out of sync with minimap click
+- New spells learned from trainers are not automatically added, need to /reload

 ## Revision History
-2019-08-11 - 0.99a - Minimap button should now stay hidden
+2019-08-15 - 1.00 - Added mouseover option, minimap icon will now default to on 2019-08-11 - 0.99a - Minimap button should now stay hidden
 2019-07-28 - 0.99 - Largely rewritten, most settings changes should now occur without needing to reload 2019-06-23 - 0.90 - Initial Classic WoW Beta release